Best Affordable Places to Live in New Jersey in 2025

 Photo credit: iStock/halbergman

 From museums to an outdoor sculpture park and fine dining, Trenton, the state capital, offers an endless amount to do.
 The city is bursting with culture and amenities while maintaining a realistic price tag.
-Its median home value is about $100,000 cheaper than the other cities on this list.
-And Trenton is just across the Delaware River from Philadelphia, making for an easy commute for those who work there.
+In early 2025, the average home value here was around $335,000.
+And Trenton is less than an hour from Philadelphia, making for an easy commute for those who work there.

 Recommended: Guide to Mortgage Preapproval vs Prequalification